 But here’s the problem:

 I could rhyme off a bunch of tips about my morning routine that allow me to run a business while being a father of four.
-But I don’t think they’ll matter much unless you’re also father of four and already running a successful business.
+But I don’t think they’ll matter much unless you’re also a father of four and already running a successful business.

 Likewise, I don’t believe it was magical morning routines, or growth hacks, or tricks and tips that put me on the road to success in the first place.